 5) Skeletor’s Robot Knights

 ?Before sending in the real troops, Skeletor would usually deploy these hovering robots.
 They generally managed to slow He-Man down for an average time of 0.68 seconds.
 Their frequent appearances, small size and popularity make them an excellent candidate for an “army builder” set.
 Odds: 1-30

 ?Lizard Man appeared in only two episodes of the cartoon series, but that puts him two episodes ahead of some characters who had toys but no cartoon appearances (such as Scare-Glow and Extendar) because the show had been canceled by the time they were released.

 In both cartoon appearances, Lizard Man’s role is relatively minor, yet his diminutive size and acrobatic skills made him something of a fan-favorite.
 Why didn’t he ever get a figure?
 Chances are, that small size and unique body shape would have been difficult to turn into a toy in the early days of MOTU, when every action figure had to be mixed and matched from the same four or five body types.

 In fact, this same problem is the reason Lizard Man is the least likely of these five figures to be made, as he would require a significant number of newly-sculpted parts.
 Odds: 1-20

 3) Sea Hawk

-'s first sixty-five episodes, making her a semi-regular character and cementing her existence in the memories of young viewers.
-Her design begged for an action figure but Mattel never made one, with gender bias being the most likely cause -- the toymakers probably thought her monstrous look wouldn’t appeal to girls, while boys wouldn’t buy a female action figure (Teela and the Sorceress aside, apparently).
-Odds:
+?Scorpia was another monstrous woman, having insectile pincers for hands and a scorpion’s tail.
+She appeared in fifteen of POP‘s first sixty-five episodes, making her a semi-regular character and cementing her existence in the memories of young viewers.
+Her design begged for an action figure but Mattel never made one, with gender bias being the most likely cause — the toymakers probably thought her monstrous look wouldn’t appeal to girls, while boys wouldn’t buy a female action figure (Teela and the Sorceress aside, apparently).
+Odds: 1-5